CodebyOmar/3factor-chatapp/README.md

 The mobile app can be previewed on Expo snack via this link https://snack.expo.io/@codebyomar/3factor-chatapp

-You can also follow the step by step tutorial on how to build this chat app on Hasura blog blog.hasura.io
+You can also follow the step by step tutorial on how to build this chat app here ---> https://blog.hasura.io/build-a-realtime-mobile-chat-app-using-3factor-architecture/